raspberrypilearning/python-web-server-with-flask/en/step_1.md

 ### What you will make

-A simple web site using Flask, Python, HTML and CSS, which you can turn into your own web app.
+You'll create a simple website, which you can turn into your own web app, using Flask, Python, and HTML/CSS.

 ![flash website](images/showcase.png)

 ### What you will need

-A computer with Python 3 installed.
++ A computer with Python 3 installed

 [[[generic-python-install-python3]]]